Efficient evaluation of risk allocations: Applications of the FFT algorithm

-In Figure \ref{eq:cdf-pareto} we present the cdf of the conditional means for risks $X_1, X_2$ and $X_3$.
+In Figure \ref{eq:cdf-pareto}, we present the cdf of the conditional means for risks $X_1, X_2$ and $X_3$.
 The dashed, dotted, and dash-dotted lines present the cdf of conditional means for $n = 3, 100$ and 1000 respectively.
-Due to the heavy tailed risks, one must select a large truncation point $k_{max}$ to avoid aliasing (see, for instance, \cite{grubel1999computation} and \cite{embrechts2009panjer} for discussions on aliasing with FFT methods for aggregation).
-Hence, we compute $1~000 \times 2^{20}$ values, which takes approximately 9 minutes on a personal laptop.
-To facilitate comparisons, we present the cdf of $X_i$ in red and the expected value of $X_i$ in green (vertical line), $i \in \{1, 2, 3\}$.
-Each cdf cross once, hence following the Karlin-Novikoff criteria and since they share the same mean, then the conditional means are ordered under the convex order, which is expected, see, for instance, \cite{denuit2012convex}.
+Due to the heavy-tailed risks, one must select a large truncation point $k_{max}$ to avoid aliasing (see, for instance, \cite{grubel1999computation} and \cite{embrechts2009panjer} for discussions on aliasing with FFT methods for aggregation).
+Hence, we compute $1000 \times 2^{20}$ values, which takes approximately 9 minutes on a personal laptop.
+To facilitate comparisons, we present the cdf of $X_i$ ($n=1$) in black and the expected value of $X_i$ in green (vertical line), $i \in \{1, 2, 3\}$.
+Each cdf crosses once.
+Therefore, according to the Karlin-Novikoff criteria, given that they share the same mean, the conditional means are ordered under the convex order, as expected; see, for instance, \cite{denuit2012convex}.
 One may observe that the cdfs of the conditional means approach the cdf of a degenerate rv at the mean.
 The conditional mean of $X_3$ approaches the degenerate rv at its mean faster since its tail is lighter than $X_1$ or $X_2$.
-Indeed, one observes that the cdf of $E[X_3 \times 1_{\{X_1 + \dots + X_{1000} = k\}}]$ is almost vertical, while the cdf of $E[X_1 \times 1_{\{X_1 + \dots + X_{1000} = k\}}]$ is not.
+Indeed, one observes that the cdf of $E[X_3 \vert S = x]$ is almost vertical, while the cdf of $E[X_1 \vert S = x]$ is not.

-According to this application, one observes that the conditional mean $E[X_1 \vert S]$ converges in probability to the expected value $E[X_1]$ as the size of the portfolio increases.
+According to this application, one observes that the conditional mean $E[X_1 \vert S]$ converges in distribution to the expected value $E[X_1]$ as the portfolio size increases.
 However, future research remains to show that this conjecture is true in general, that is, providing a law of large numbers result for the conditional mean, generalizing the results of \cite{denuit2020largeloss} and \cite{denuit2021risk}.